 Healthy Treat #4:

-Kids love the animation and interactivity of dipping foods – perhaps because it’s the closest you can get to playing with your food without getting in trouble.
-By preparing wholesome dips, like this crème fraîche dip you can serve them food they enjoy that is also wholesome and nourishing.
-Crème fraîche, like yogurt, is rich in beneficial lactic-acid producing bacteria and the vegetables provide an array of vitamins, minerals and antioxidants.
-Try this crème fraîche dip recipe and serve it with celery sticks, carrots, sliced salad turnips and radishes.
+Kids love the animation and interactivity of dipping foods - perhaps because it's the closest you can get to playing with your food without getting in trouble.
+By preparing wholesome dips, like this creme fraiche dip you can serve them food they enjoy that is also wholesome and nourishing. creme fraiche, like yogurt, is rich in beneficial lactic-acid producing bacteria and the vegetables provide an array of vitamins, minerals and antioxidants.

 Healthy Treat #5: